soxoj/maigret/docs/source/development.rst

 How to fix false-positives
 -----------------------------------------------

+If you want to work with sites database, don't forget to activate statistics update git hook, command for it would look like this: ``git config --local core.hooksPath .githooks/``.

+You should make your git commits from your maigret git repo folder, or else the hook wouldn't find the statistics update script.

 1. Determine the problematic site.

 If you already know which site has a false-positive and want to fix it specifically, go to the next step.